 A person who gave evidence or information in connection with tribunal proceedings brought by someone else is still protected against victimisation.

 The Employment Code (para 9.8) even gives an example of a senior manager being victimised by a director after the manager found in favour of an employee’s complaint for harassment.

-The complaint need not have been against the person doing the victimising:
+The EqA complaint need not be against the person doing the victimising:

-An company offers a job subject to references.
+A company offers a job subject to references.
 The reference from a former employer states that the person brought a discrimination claim.
-As a result the company withdraws the job offer, or offers the job on less favourable terms (eg longer probationary period.
+As a result the company withdraws the job offer, or offers the job on less favourable terms (eg longer probationary period).
 This is likely to be unlawful as victimisation.